SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-11-weekend-portfolio-trump-2.md

 A US Treasury default would be a world-wide economic disaster, from which nothing would be safe.  _Nothing._  Just an inescapable world depression.

-That's unlikely, but&hellip; Trump _specializes_ in doing the horribly unlikely.
+That's unlikely, but&hellip; Trump _specializes_ in doing horribly unlikely horrible things.
 His economic plan would push the deficit and its time integral, the debt, to heights of bizarrely self-inflicted financial injury.
 While default is unlikely, he might try to: